mesgjs/mesgjs/docs/interfaces/@promise.md

 # Mesgjs `@promise` Interface

+A "promise" in JavaScript (`@promise` instance in Mesgjs) is a placeholder for a future result.
+It allows you to specify (right now) what should happen when (sometime in the future) a result becomes available or an error occurs.

-This interface is "bilingual", supporting both JavaScript object properties and Mesgjs messages.
+The interface is "bilingual", supporting both JavaScript object properties and Mesgjs messages.

 ## Mesgjs Message Operations